 Still, if you are facing an unplanned pregnancy, you may wonder what having a baby at 18 would be like.
 You may even ask, “I’m 18 — should I keep my baby?”

 While you are a legal adult when you are unexpectedly pregnant at 18, you may not yet have the financial and practical support system that a woman a few years older than you may have.
-Even if you have your own place at college, you may still depend upon your own parents to pay for your rent, supplies and education.
+Even if you live alone at college, you may still depend upon your parents to pay for your rent, supplies and education.
 They may not be keen on paying for the expenses of a baby on top of that.

 Even if you are living on your own, you are likely in the beginning stages of your career.
-You may not make enough to afford the extra expenses of a baby, and you may not have the childcare system in place to allow you to continue to work in order to afford your new addition.
-While having baby at 18 and raising them is certainly possible, these circumstances can make your journey a bit difficult.
+You may not make enough to afford the extra expenses of a baby.
+Additionally, childcare is expensive.
+You may not be able to afford the childcare needed to continue working.
+While having a baby at 18 and parenting that child is certainly possible, these circumstances can make your journey a bit difficult.

 Ultimately, no one else can tell you what you “should” do when it comes to your unplanned pregnancy.
 However, there are usually a few reasons why you may decide to keep your baby from an unplanned teenage pregnancy:

-- You are comfortable postponing your personal dreams.
-If you are considering having a baby at 18, your life will need to revolve around that new child.
+If you are having a baby at 18 and are considering raising that baby yourself, your life will need to revolve around that new child.
 This means any dreams you have of a “traditional” college experience will need to be postponed or canceled, as well as any goals you may have in regards to starting your career uninhibited or getting married before having a child.
 It’s a good idea to speak with other teenage parents to understand exactly what you will give up if you choose to have a baby at 18.